andorei/dbang/README.md

 Config-files for `hedwig` do not import nor use data sources from `sources`.
 The rest is similar.

-After `import` statements there goes a block of constants which are necessary for utilities to work correctly.
-All the mandatory constants are defined in test config-files and should be present in config-files of your own.
+After `import` statements there goes a block of parameters used by utilities.
+All such parameters are defined in test config-files and while they might be useful they are not mandatory.
+If omited the utilities behave by default.

-The block of mandatory constants is followed by an optional block of user defined constants.
-If you have to repeatedly use the same expressions in specs then consider defining constаnts and using them instead.
+The block of utility parameters is followed by an optional block of user defined variables.
+If you have to repeatedly use the same expressions in specs then consider defining variables and using them instead.

 The `specs` dict contains named specifications (which are dicts) and is the core of a config-file.
 Specs tell utilities what exactly to do.
 See test config-files for the commented specifications.